 The Creator types correspond to the Sanguine temperament from the 4 temperament types.

 These naturally curious handymen find it very difficult to keep their hands still.
-The Myers-Briggs breakdown of Craftsmen is of people who like to figure out how things work — even if it means disassembling them and putting them back together, just to study the intricate details that they are made of.
+The personality type breakdown of Craftsmen is of people who like to figure out how things work — even if it means disassembling them and putting them back together, just to study the intricate details that they are made of.
 They don’t mind someone getting their hands dirty together with them, especially if it’s a loved one.
 However, those people should keep in mind that Craftsmen don’t take lightly when someone interferes with their freedom and principles.
 This love of freedom can make it difficult for Craftsmen to respect the boundaries that others lay down for them.
 This causes them to sometimes act inappropriately, according to social norms — for example they are the first to tell an insensitive joke.

 ISTP stubbornness, difficulty to validate others’ emotions and tendency to get easily bored can all trigger them to engage in risky behavior.
 When combined with logic, this spontaneity can be one of their biggest strengths, allowing them to easily fit in any new situation.
 Despite always being on the go, they know how to prioritize and aren’t quick to release their energy onto the world.
-This makes them one of the best Myers-Briggs types to handle a crisis — their love for daring adventures and eagerness to get their hands dirty helps in this respect.
+This makes them one of the best personality types to handle a crisis — their love for daring adventures and eagerness to get their hands dirty helps in this respect.

 - Common among male college scholarship athletes